cspinetta/jon-listen/README.md

 =================================
 [![Build Status](https://travis-ci.org/cspinetta/jon-listen.svg?branch=master)](https://travis-ci.org/cspinetta/jon-listen)

-Simple and multithreading TCP/UDP listener to forward data to a log file.
-Also it provide some functionality of a logger such as file rotation, control the number of rotated files, etc.
+Simple and multithreading TCP/UDP logger.
+It writes data to a plain text file and it also provides additional functionalities such as log file rotation, control the number of rotated files, etc.

 Written in [Rust] language.

 ![alt text](https://upload.wikimedia.org/wikipedia/commons/4/44/Jon_Postel.jpg)

+> *[Jon Postel] in 1994, with map of Internet top-level domains.*

+---

 ## Dependencies